deniz-oezdemir/Philosophers/README.md

 For the detailed requirements, please refer to the [subject](./en.subject.pdf).

+**Note:** This project has also been reimplemented in Go to explore its concurrency features.
+You can find the Go version [here](https://github.com/deniz-oezdemir/philo).

 ## Installation and Usage

 To install and use the "philo" program, follow these steps: